pygame/pygame/docs/reST/ref/freetype.rst

 use the module; if the module is available and loaded, it will be automatically initialized by ``pygame.init()``

-Most of the work done with fonts is done by using the actual Font objects.
-The module by itself only has routines to initialize itself and create Font objects with ``pygame.freetype.Font()``.
+Most of the work done with faces is done by using the actual Face objects.
+The module by itself only has routines to initialize itself and create Face objects with ``pygame.freetype.Face()``.

-You can load fonts from the system by using the ``pygame.freetype.SysFont()`` function.
+You can load faces from the system by using the ``pygame.freetype.SysFont()`` function.
 There are a few other functions to help lookup the system fonts.

 For now undefined character codes are replaced with the ``undefined character``.
 How undefined codes are handled may become configurable in a future release.

 Pygame comes with a builtin default font.
-This can always be accessed by passing None as the font name to the Font constructor.
+This can always be accessed by passing None as the font name to the Face constructor.

 New in Pygame 1.9.2